Windsor, Colorado: Sports

 The Northern Colorado Hailstorm FC is an American professional soccer team which made its debut in 2022.
 The team plays in USL League One, the third tier of the American soccer pyramid, and is owned by the Katofsky family and the Future Legends ownership group.

-The Northern Colorado Owlz baseball team of the Pioneer League relocated to Windsor and will begin their first season at Future Legends Complex in 2022.
+The Northern Colorado Owlz baseball team of the Pioneer League relocated to Windsor and began their first season at Future Legends Complex in 2022.

 The Colorado Eagles hockey team of the American Hockey League is located in Windsor and is owned by Martin Lind.

 Parks and recreation

 The town has 25 developed and undeveloped parks, totaling over 200 acre.

 Main Park features pickleball courts, basketball courts, sand volleyball courts, a playground and several picnic shelters.

 Boardwalk Park is adjacent to Windsor Lake, and features a barrier-free wheelchair-accessible playground, picnic shelters, swim beach, boating, fishing, and a 2.25 mi trail.

 Chimney Park features athletic fields, baseball diamonds and an outdoor swimming pool, and includes property that was part of the Great Western Sugar factory.

 Eastman Park, adjacent to the Cache la Poudre River, features a skate park, picnic shelters, athletic fields, trails, playground, and off-leash dog park.
 Diamond Valley features baseball and softball diamonds.

 The Windsor Community Recreation Center offers classes, events, athletic leagues, senior recreation, and adaptive recreation.